Cell Biology Lab Outline

 In this lab, you will learn some basic cell culture techniques.
 This will include observing cell morphology and confluence using an inverted compound light microscope, passaging (splitting) cells using aseptic techniques required to maintain healthy cell cultures, and performing cell counts using a haemocytometer.

 Note: You will be working in the biosafety cabinet (BSC)/tissue culture hood.
-This is different from the fume hood that you used during the histology lab.
+This is different from the fume hood that is used during the histology lab.
 In brief, a fume hood is meant to protect the user from the chemicals/reagents within the fume hood.
 A biosafety cabinet is meant to protect the biological agents inside it from the contaminants surrounding them in the air.
 There’s more to it than that, but for our lab course, that’s the basic difference.

 Time